KMilkevych/Invaders-Game/README.md

 ## Dependencies
 - PyGame
 - Python 3.6
-- Sprites in the "Sprites" folder
+- Sprites in the "sprites" folder